 Website security is a big deal.
 Even if you aren’t collecting payment information from the users that visit your site, your website is required to maintain a base level of security.
 Insecure sites display a warning to visitors which will usually cause a massive drop in traffic, as well as cause penalties from Google and other search engines.
 If you’re noticing any security warnings, your website is definitely ready for an upgrade.

 MyAdvice Can Help

-We’ve been helping healthcare practices create beautiful, functional websites for over 20 years now.
+We have been helping healthcare practices, law firms, dental office and more, create beautiful, functional websites for over 20 years now.
 Need help making yours the best it can be?
-Contact one of our experts for a free website consultation.
+Contact one of our digital marketing experts for a free website consultation.